Frequently Asked Questions

 See our About Us page for more details about the Task Force, which is definitely resident-led, NOT city council-led.
 We’ve been out and about in the community since our campaign began over the winter, meeting with local churches and clubs and community groups and regularly attending city council meetings.
 We also helped organize the well-attended Jan.
 30 event “Room For Everyone: From Housing Crisis to Housing Justice” hosted by local faith communities.

-In the months ahead, we plan to continue our public and face-to-face engagement with our fellow Broomfielders, and to post events on an upcoming page here on our website.
+In the months ahead, we plan to continue our public and face-to-face engagement with our fellow Broomfielders.

 I’ve heard about a housing survey and a housing poll.
 Are they the same thing or different?